HCF and LCM

 Example 1: Let’s find the HCF of 24 and 30 using the prime factor method.

-24=2 \times 2 \times2 \times 3
+24=2 \times 2 \times 2 \times 3

-30=2 \times 3 \times 5
+30=2\times 3 \times 5

-Prime factors common to both 24 and 30 are 2 and 3.
+We see 2 and 3 in both lists.
 Therefore 2\times 3=6 is the HCF of 24 and 30.

 Example 2: Let’s see how this works with much larger values:

-360=2^3 \times 3^2 \times 5 =2 \times 2 \times 2 \times 3 \times 3 \times 5
+\begin{align*}360&=2^3 \times 3^2 \times 5 &=2 \times 2 \times 2 \times 3 \times 3 \times 5\\[12pt]400 &= 2^4 \times 5^2 &= 2 \times 2\times 2 \times 2 \times 5 \times 5\end{align}

-Common to both: 2, 2, 2, 5
+We see 2, 2, 2, 5 in both lists.

 That is, HCF of 360 and 400 is 2\times 2 \times 2 \times 5 = 40.

-Notice that 360 = 40 \times 9; 400 = 40 \times 10.
 The numbers 9 and 10 are known as coprime – they don’t have any common factors.

 Lowest Common Multiple Formula